alecchalm/alecchalm/README.md

 Course Leader for [BA (Hons) Games Art](https://www.leeds-art.ac.uk/courses/ba-hons-games-art) and [BA (Hons) Games Design](https://www.leeds-art.ac.uk/courses/ba-hons-games-design) at Leeds Arts University.

-I love all aspects of gaem development, and I have experience working as both a Game Artist and a Concept Artist in the games industry!
+I love all aspects of game development, and I have experience working as both a Game Artist and a Concept Artist in the games industry!
 Currently learning C++

 Skills: C++